-We have no employment agreements with our named executive officers.
-Therefore, we would treat any termination of employment of a named executive officer as we believe is appropriate in light of the circumstances, subject to the terms of our agreements with the executive, including any equity award agreement and the intellectual property and non-disclosure agreement discussed above under "Restrictive Covenants," our clawback policy and, if applicable, the employment laws of the USVI and our USVI relocation policy.
+We would treat any termination of employment of a named executive officer as we believe is appropriate in light of the circumstances, subject to the terms of our agreements with the executive, including Severance Plans, employment offer letters, any equity award agreement and the intellectual property and non-disclosure agreement discussed above under "Restrictive Covenants," our clawback policy and, the employment laws of the USVI and our USVI relocation policy, as applicable.
 In addition, a named executive officer would typically retain any vested portion of prior equity awards granted through the 1998 Annual Incentive Plan, the 2007 Plan and the 2017 Plan.